Infrastructure Division

 Transportation Exactions (Rough Proportionality)

 As a condition of the development approval, a new development may be required to provide the transportation improvements necessary to mitigate impacts to the transportation system.
 These improvements that meet the nexus requirement, must be "roughly proportionate" to the estimated impact of the proposed development.
 Per Local Government Code Section 212.904, "if a city requires infrastructure improvements as a condition of approval for a development, through dedications, payment of fees, or construction, the developers portion may not exceed the amount that is roughly proportionate to the proposed development."
-Through the use of traffic studies and other data, the TDR division determines the roughly proportional improvements required to serve the development.
+Through the use of traffic studies and other data, the TDS team determines the roughly proportional improvements required to serve the development.
 While most exactions are determined at the platting stage it can be made as a condition of building permit approval.

 Transportation Exactions vs Impact Fees